griddbnet/v2-docs/gettingstarted/python.md

 ### Prereqs

-To install the Python client, it is required to first install the GridDB c_client.
+To install this version of the Python client, it is required to first install the GridDB c_client.
 To do so, simply install the griddb-meta package from apt/yum and it will automatically be included.

-You can install the c_client manually through Github as well: [https://github.com/griddb/c_client](https://github.com/griddb/c_client)
+You can also install the c_client manually through Github as well: [https://github.com/griddb/c_client](https://github.com/griddb/c_client)

 ### Wheel File